spezold/ML-CDS-2025/README.md

 ## Installation

+Install with `pip` or your favorite dependency manager:
-Download the project code, `cd` into the project directory, then install with `pip install -e ./` or with the corresponding command of your favorite dependency manager.
+- Download the project code;
+- `cd` into the project directory;
+- install the project code with `pip install -e ./` or the dependency manager's corresponding command.

-Installation via `conda` and its derivatives should likewise be possible: Create a new environment and manually install `conda` packages corresponding to the `pip` packages listed in [`pyproject.toml`](./pyproject.toml)'s `dependencies` entry (you might want to enable the `conda-forge` channel for this).
-Then download, enter, and install the project code on top, using `pip install -e ./` (you might want to ensure via an initial `--dry-run` of `pip` that all dependencies have indeed been installed by `conda`).
+Installation via `conda` and its derivatives should likewise be possible:
+- Create a new environment (we recommend using Python 3.11 or 3.12) and activate it;
+- manually install `conda` packages corresponding to the `pip` packages listed in [`pyproject.toml`](./pyproject.toml)'s `dependencies` entry (you might want to enable the `conda-forge` channel for this);
+- download the project code;
+- `cd` into the project directory;
+- ensure via `pip install --dry-run -e ./` that all dependencies have indeed been installed by `conda`;
+- install the project code with `pip install -e ./`.

 ## Data provision

-The HeiCo data can be downloaded from their corresponding [Synapse repository](https://doi.org/10.7303/syn21903917).
+The HeiCo data can be downloaded from the dataset's [Synapse repository](https://doi.org/10.7303/syn21903917).
 Keeping the downloaded folder structure, the resulting download directory can then be used as the `base_dir` in a config file for a training or evaluation run (see below).

 Additionally, a `split_file` (defining the split partitions) and a `metadata_file` (defining labels and out-of-body frames) need to be given, which are provided as [`endovis-2017-split.json`](resources/HeiCo/endovis-2017-split.json) and